bbjimmy/yab-lib/spinner/spinner.md

 Turns on the spinner display for spinner named name$

+*note:*

-*note:* the barber pole will not be displayed, just a blank spinner. one must spin the spinner to dieplay the barber pole.
+The barber pole will not be displayed, just a blank spinner.
+One must spin the spinner to dieplay the barber pole.

 **spinall()**

-Spins all tof your spinners.
+Spins all of your spinners.

 **spin(name$)**